Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover

 In this study, we show that the Fano factor $F$ can be used as a probe for the current carrier in the BCS--BEC crossover.
 Figure~\ref{fig:1} shows a schematic setup of the large-biased system.
 Using the many-body $T$-matrix approach (TMA)~\cite{STRINATI20181,OHASHI2020103739}, we numerically calculate the current and nonequilibrium noise within the Schwinger--Keldysh approach in the two-terminal tunneling junction under a large bias.
-Furthermore, we reveal how the Fano factor $F$ changes in a strongly-interacting regime, thereby reflecting the change of the dominant carrier.
+We reveal how the Fano factor $F$ changes in a strongly-interacting regime, thereby reflecting the change of the dominant carrier.
+In particular, the change of $F$ is a crucial evidence for the pair-tunneling current.
 Our result can be tested by cold-atom experiments for which the noise measurement has been theoretically proposed~\cite{PhysRevA.98.063619}.
-Moreover, the Fano factor provides a direct evidence of pair-fluctuation effects associated with preformed pairs rather than other measurements such as spin susceptibility and photoemission spectra previously studied in this field~\cite{mueller2017review}.
+Moreover, the Fano factor provides direct information of pair-fluctuation effects rather than other measurements such as spin susceptibility and photoemission spectra previously studied in this field~\cite{mueller2017review}.
 The current-noise measurement can also be used to identify the carriers of the BCS--BEC crossover in condensed-matter systems such as FeSe semimetal~\cite{lubashevsky2012shallow,kasahara2014field,rinott2017tuning,hanaguri2019quantum}, lithium-intercalated layered nitrides~\cite{PhysRevB.98.064512,nakagawa2021gate}, magic-angle twisted trilayer graphene~\cite{park2021tunable}, and organic superconductor~\cite{PhysRevX.12.011016}.
 Moreover, the noise measurement has recently been conducted in a copper oxide heterostructure~\cite{zhou2019electron,bovzovic2020pre} and disordered superconductor~\cite{doi:10.1126/science.abe3987}.

 In the following, we take $\hbar=k_{\rm B}=1$ and consider a unit volume.